Calabanga: Highways

 Calabanga only has one highway that traverses the municipality.
 It is the Naga North road or widely known as Naga - Siruma road.
-The highway starts at the boundary of Naga in the intersection of Bagumbayan St, San Vicente Road and Capilihan St to Amuris Beach in Siruma.
+The highway starts at the boundary of Naga in the intersection of Bagumbayan St, San Vicente Road and Capilihan St up until the Siruma National High School campus.

 Utilities

+Water supply is managed by the Calabanga Water District (CAWADI), operational since October 19, 1987, with 10,373 active service connections supporting residential and commercial users.
+In 2023, CAWADI recorded 83.4% accounted-for water, 79.1% revenue-producing water, and 20.9% non-revenue water losses, while providing 24-hour service in serviced areas.
+The district's approved 2025 budget of operations facilitates maintenance, leak repairs, and potential expansions to reduce losses and broaden coverage.

-The main source for potable water supply is from Balombon spring.
-Its capacity is 10 lps which is able to serve 18 barangays.
-The areas being served are San Antonio poblacion, Del Carmen, Sta Isabel, San Miguel, San Vicente, Santa Salud, San Lucas, San Pablo, San Francisco, Sta Cruz Poblacion, Paolbo, Manguiring, Balombon, San Roque, San Isidro, Pagatpat, Sabang and Salvacion Baybay.
-Most of these are in the poblacion areas and the rest are the barangays traversed by the source from Balombon.
+The main source of potable water supply comes from Balombon spring.
+It has a capacity of 10 lps enough to serve 18 barangays.
+The areas being served include San Antonio poblacion, Del Carmen, Sta Isabel, San Miguel, San Vicente, Santa Salud, San Lucas, San Pablo, San Francisco, Sta Cruz Poblacion, Paolbo, Manguiring, Balombon, San Roque, San Isidro, Pagatpat, Sabang and Salvacion Baybay.
+Most of these areas are in the poblacion and the rest are barangays traversed from the source.

 The power supply in Calabanga has been provided by the NAPOCOR through the Camarines Sur Electric Cooperative II (CASURECO II) since January 27, 1969 where the first lighting ceremony took off.
 At present, all the 48 barangays of the municipality are already served with electricity.
 As of 2020 census 99.82% of Calabangueños have access to electricity.

+In August 2024, the 74.2 MWp Calabanga Solar Project in Camarines Sur commenced commercial operations, injecting renewable energy into the Luzon grid and aiding utilities like CASURECO II in enhancing supply reliability amid ongoing infrastructure expansions targeted for 2025 and beyond.